Nation branding: In academia

 Nation branding can be approached in academics as a field in social sciences, political sciences, humanities, communication, marketing and international relations.

 Scholars such as Evan H. Potter at the University of Ottawa have conceptualized nation brands as a form of national soft power.
 All efforts by government (at any level) to support the nation brand - either directly or indirectly - becomes public diplomacy.

 Anti-globalization proponents often claim that globalization diminishes and threatens local diversity, but there is evidence that in order to compete against the backdrop of global cultural homogeneity, nations strive to accentuate and promote local distinctiveness as a competitive advantage.

-Indexing

-Nation Brands Index
+Anholt Nation Brands Index

 The concept of measuring global perceptions of countries across several dimensions (culture, governance, people, exports, tourism, investment and immigration) was developed by Simon Anholt.
 His original survey, the Anholt Nation Brands Index, was launched in 2005 and fielded four times a year.
-Today it is fielded and published once a year in partnership with GfK, named the Anholt-GfK Nation Brands Index, using a panel of 60,000 people in 20 countries to monitor the global perceptions of countries.
+Today it is fielded and published once a year, named the Anholt Nation Brands Index, using a panel of 40,000 people in 20 countries to monitor the global perceptions of countries.
 There is also an Anholt-GfK Roper City Brands Index.